Kajee2002/SuperSaverPOS_VoidWalkers/README.md

 ## Overview

-SuperSaverPOS is a Point of Sale (POS) system designed for supermarket management.
-This application allows administrators to manage bills, add items to bills, and generate invoices in PDF format.
-The application also provides an admin panel for managing branch details, cashier information, and discount settings.
+SuperSaverPOS is a command-line-based Java program designed for supermarket billing management.
+It processes text-based input and output (CLI I/O), allowing administrators to manage bills, add items to bills, and generate invoices in PDF format.
+The program also includes functionality for managing branch details, cashier information, and discount settings.

 This project was developed as part of my **2nd semester Program Construction Module lab assignment**.